 In order to quantify the impact of a change in the financial assumptions used, we have calculated and compared the value of the scheme liabilities at the accounting date on varying bases.
-The approach taken is consistent with that adopted to derive the accounting figures provided in this report.
+The approach taken is consistent with that adopted to derive the accounting figures provided in this report, based on the profile (average member ages, retirement ages etc) of the employer as at the most recent valuation.